 Why Painted Gold in Ceramic Repair & Restoration Cannot Match Precisely Kiln Fired Gold

-Seamless restoration of pottery with gold-glazed details is one of the greatest challenges for conservators.
-When repairs are required, restorers apply cold gold paints to the repaired areas in an effort to restore the original gold details.
-While skilled application can achieve a close match in color and sheen, painted gold can never fully replicate the brilliance of kiln-fired gilding made with gold chloride.
+Seamless repair and restoration of pottery with gold-glazed details is one of the greatest challenges in ceramic conservation.
+When original gilding is lost after breakage, restorers apply painted or “cold” gold to the repaired areas.
+Skilled application can achieve a close match in color and sheen, but painted gold can never fully replicate the mirror-like brilliance of kiln-fired gilding made with gold chloride.
+The same challenge applies to chrome and other metallic finishes.

 The Science Behind Fired Gold vs. Painted Gold